-In this work, we demonstrated the effectiveness of abusing three attack surfaces and corresponding trust boundaries -- Direct Prompt Injection, RAG Backdoor, and Inter Agent Trust -- within Agentic AI systems.
+In this work, we demonstrated the effectiveness of abusing three attack surfaces and corresponding trust boundaries within Agentic AI systems: Direct Prompt Injection, Observation\&Thought RAG Backdoor, and Inter-Agent Trust.
 This work exposes a fundamental paradigm shift in cybersecurity threats, where artificial intelligence tools designed to enhance productivity and automation become sophisticated attack vectors capable of autonomous system-level compromise.

-We evaluated \numberOfLLMTested{} state-of-the-art LLMs (including GPT-4o, Claude-4 and Gemini-2.5) and revealed that all of the tested models exhibit vulnerabilities to at least one attack vector.
+We evaluated \numberOfLLMTested{} state-of-the-art LLMs (including GPT-4, Claude-4 and Gemini-2.5) and revealed that all of the tested models exhibit vulnerabilities to at least one attack vector.
 Our comprehensive study provided clear answers to the research questions posed, demonstrating that the intrinsic security mechanisms of current LLM-based agentic systems are insufficient to prevent exploitation via autonomous tool use, that unwitting users can be passively compromised through indirect attack surfaces, and that multi-agent architectures introduce critical trust boundary vulnerabilities which may be mitigated by constraining tool capabilities.

-The vulnerability pattern we observed: 94.4\% susceptible to direct injection, 83.3\% to RAG backdoor attacks, and 100\% to inter-agent communication, indicates that the most dangerous attacks are not the most technically sophisticated ones, but those that exploit the fundamental trust assumptions embedded in these systems.

-The universal vulnerability to Inter-Agent Trust Exploitation (100\% success rate) reveals that LLMs apply different security policies based on the source of instructions rather than their content.
+The vulnerability pattern we observed -- 94.4\,\% susceptible to direct injection, 83.3\,\% to RAG backdoor attacks, and 100\,\% to inter-agent communication -- indicates that the most dangerous attacks are not the most technically sophisticated ones, but those that exploit the fundamental trust assumptions embedded in these systems.
+The universal vulnerability of Inter-Agent Trust Exploitation attack (100\,\% success rate) reveals that LLMs apply different security policies based on the source of instructions rather than their content.
 Notably, we discovered that LLMs that successfully resist direct command injections will execute identical payloads when requested by peer agents.
 This ``AI agent privilege escalation'' vulnerability fundamentally subverts the security assumptions underlying current multi-agent architectures and suggests that existing safety training primarily addresses human-AI rather than AI-AI interactions.
-These results have immediate implications for the rapidly growing enterprise AI market, where over 70\% of deployments are expected to involve multi-agent systems by mid-2025.
-The vulnerabilities we discovered could enable sophisticated attacks against critical infrastructure, financial systems, and healthcare networks, all while maintaining the appearance of legitimate AI-assisted operations.